haihala/whoops-all-grapplers/docs/2. Areas/playtests/Playtest 1.md

     - Core part of defense is jumping lows and ducking highs

 Still actionable:
-- Make short hop into a fast fall
+- Make short hop into a fast fall and an item
-- Fix superjump
-- Make superjump and short hop into item upgrades
-	- And move the double jump to a non-boots upgrade
 - Make shit more expensive